Front for the Liberation of Lebanon from Foreigners

-The Front for the Liberation of Lebanon from Foreigners (FLLF) (جبهة تحرير لبنان من الغرباء), or Front pour la Libération du Liban des Étrangers (FLLE) in French, was a formerly Israeli-backed obscure underground terrorist organization that surfaced in Lebanon at the early 1980s.
+The Front for the Liberation of Lebanon from Foreigners (FLLF) (جبهة تحرير لبنان من الغرباء), or Front pour la Libération du Liban des Étrangers (FLLE) in French, was a formerly Israeli-backed obscure underground organization that surfaced in Lebanon at the early 1980s.

-According to Ronen Bergman, the front was a "terrorist organization that Israel ran in Lebanon in the years 1980-83" which was set up on the orders of Israel Defense Forces Chief of Staff Rafael Eitan, who instructed Israeli General Avigdor Ben-Gal, together with Meir Dagan, to create and oversee the group in the wake of the 1979 Nahariya attack.
+According to Ronen Bergman, the front was a "terrorist organization that Israel ran in Lebanon in the years 1980–83" which was set up on the orders of Israel Defense Forces Chief of Staff Rafael Eitan, who instructed Israeli General Avigdor Ben-Gal, together with Meir Dagan, to create and oversee the group in the wake of the 1979 Nahariya attack.

-Activities 1979–1983
+Activities (1979–1983)

 Coinciding with an Israeli aerial bombing campaign of PLO centers in Lebanon, the group made its début in July 1981 with a series of car bombings that reached a peak later in September as they unleash a spate of attacks that created havoc in the Muslim quarters of Sidon, Tripoli, Chekka and West Beirut until February 1982.
 In the latter case, the car bombs were combined with a powerful command-detonated explosive device planted at a packed cinema which it took responsibility on 1 October 1981 with a phone call to the French newspaper, L'Orient-Le Jour.